 The Global Music Report is a major annual publication of IFPI and contains the definitive financial record of the recording industry worldwide.
-The Global Music Report 2019 looks at the recorded music industry for the calendar year 2018, providing five years of data, from 2014-2018, across a range of formats and sectors such as streaming, digital downloads, physical sales, and performance rights and synchronisation.
+Published in March 2021, the Global Music Report looks at the recorded music industry for the calendar year 2020, providing five years of data, from 2016-2020, across a range of formats and sectors such as streaming, digital downloads, physical sales, and performance rights and synchronisation.
 The report provides analysis on a global, regional, and country basis.
 Individual sections look at more than fifty countries or territories worldwide.

-The Global Music Report 2019 is prefaced by a "State of the Industry" section which discusses global trends and provides an overview of the recorded music industry in 2018.
+The Global Music Report is prefaced by the "State of the Industry in 2020" section which discusses global trends and provides an overview of the recorded music industry in 2020.
 This section is available to download for free.
 The full Global Music Report, containing detailed and comprehensive data and analysis, is available for purchase.
 IFPI members receive the report for free.

 In 2016, the Global Music Report combined the Recording Industry in Numbers and the Digital Music Report to become a single annual IFPI publication.
 The data and analysis section of the GMR contains similar key material previously found in Recording Industry in Numbers.

-The External Use Licence covers the use of material from the Data and Analysis section of the IFPI Global Music Report 2019, the Excel add-on spreadsheets, and the Powerpoint summary.
+The External Use Licence covers the use of material from the Data and Analysis section of the IFPI Global Music Report, the Excel add-on spreadsheets, and the Powerpoint summary.

 Please contact IFPI at email@example.com to discuss your plans and needs.

-When purchasing PDF data of the report via the webshop, delivery of digital data (ie full report PDF, country page PDF or Excel data) is automated and you will receive an email with access details once payment is confirmed.
+When purchasing PDF data of the report via the webshop, delivery of digital data (the full report PDF or Excel data) is automated and you will receive an email with access details once payment is confirmed.
 Those purchasing the Recorded Music Industry or Academic / non-profit packages will be subject to manual verification of status which may require waiting until the next business day.

 The full report PDF is free to all IFPI members.
 To claim your free report PDF please email firstname.lastname@example.org.
 Please include your membership number.